Brain tumour research

 Reolysin is a cancer treatment made from a type of virus called reovirus.
 Reovirus is common and causes only minor symptoms such as coughs, colds and diarrhoea.
 We know from research that Reolysin kills cancer cells.
 But we do not yet know if it can reach, or affect, cancer cells in the brain.
 The REO 13 BRAIN study is an early study looking at giving Reolysin before surgery for people with a primary brain tumour that has come back or who have cancer that has spread to the brain (secondary brain tumour).
 The researchers will look at the brain tumour tissue removed during surgery to see if the reovirus has affected the cancer cells.
 They will also monitor how your immune system responds to the virus.

 Generally, tamoxifen has few side effects, although it may have more in the high doses used for brain tumours.
+It can increase the risk of blood clots and people with brain tumours also have a higher risk of blood clots.
+So it needs to be used with care.
 There is some evidence to suggest that it should not be taken with the anti epileptic drug called phenytoin.
 Results from early clinical trials have shown that tamoxifen does not help everyone with a brain tumour but it may help a few.
 We’ll need larger clinical trials before we will know whether it can help to treat brain tumours.

 Photodynamic therapy (PDT) is a type of treatment that makes cells light sensitive and then shines a very bright light onto them.
-In March 2009, the National Institute for Health and Clinical Excellence (NICE) said that there is not yet enough evidence to recommend this as a standard treatment for brain tumours, and it should only be used as part of clinical trials.
+The National Institute for Health and Care Excellence (NICE) has said that there is not yet enough evidence to recommend this as a standard treatment for brain tumours but it can be used as part of clinical trials.

 PDT has been tried for brain tumours that have come back after standard treatment.
 But a recent trial looked at PDT for newly diagnosed brain tumours.
 The people taking part in this trial had glioblastoma multiforme and had either surgery and radiotherapy, or surgery, PDT and radiotherapy.
 The researchers found that it took longer for the brain tumours to start growing again in people who had the PDT.
 In this group of patients, the researchers also found there was more of an improvement in how well they were and how many activities they were able to carry out 6 months after treatment.
 This was only a small trial of 27 people, and so the researchers suggest this treatment should be looked at in larger trials.